rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-I expect the RFC process to be an occasion to revisit some points of the rationale and alternative sections better than I can do on my own, bring new arguments and edge cases on the table, and more generally refine the API.
+The RFC process will be an occasion to revisit some points of the rationale and alternative sections better than the author can do on his own, bring new arguments and edge cases on the table, and more generally refining the API.

-If we decide to implement this, implementation should be reasonably straightforward and uneventful, as most of the groundwork has already been done over the course of implementing `ptr::read_volatile()`, `ptr::write_volatile()` and `std::sync::atomic` (as far as I know at least).
+If we decide to implement this, implementation should be reasonably straightforward and uneventful, as most of the groundwork has already been done over the course of implementing `ptr::read_volatile()`, `ptr::write_volatile()` and `std::sync::atomic` (to the best of the author's knowledge at least).

 This RFC will no fully resolve the "untrusted shared memory" use case, because doing so also requires work on clarifying LLVM semantics so that it is